4 types of insurance plans to boost your retirement income

 - Providing for children’s education expenses

 You can tailor the policy depending on your needs.
 If the objective is a child’s education, the plan can be shorter-term, say, 10 to 20 years.
 And the benefits are usually taken as a lump sum payment on maturity.
-If your needs are retirement, the policy could be 20 years or longer.
+For instance, SavvySpring is a 12-year endowment plan that is capital-guaranteed upon maturity, and helps you grow your savings with both guaranteed and non-guaranteed bonuses.
+This could be a good plan that you can use to save for your child’s future tertiary education, and even allows you to change the life - insured to your child.

 As insurance companies invest your premiums in a mix of low-risk and higher risk assets, an endowment plan offers a guaranteed and a non-guaranteed component, in the form of bonuses, if their investments do well.